microsoft/PSRule.Rules.CAF/docs/rules/en/CAF.Name.Route.md

 An effective naming convention allows operators to quickly identify resource type, associated workload, deployment environment and Azure region.

-For route tables, the Cloud Adoption Framework recommends using the `route-` prefix.
+For route tables, the Cloud Adoption Framework recommends using the `rt-` prefix.

 Requirements for route table names: